jondlm/website/about.md

 ## The Skinny

-I'm a web developer and consultant living and working in Portland, Oregon.
-I'm all about high tech and the open web.
+I'm a software engineer living and working in Portland, Oregon.
+I'm all about technology and the open web.
 I spend a lot of time learning; I'm always searching for "the most effective."
 It's more a mentality than a destination.
 My technical background is diverse.
-Here are some things I've
-done: front-end apps, API development, devops, and enterprise data warehousing.
+Here are some things I've done: front-end apps, API development, devops, and enterprise data warehousing.
 I prefer open source when possible; it's beautiful when done well.
-Feel free to contact me, I'm always up for a good conversation!

 ### My Past